 This valuation continues to reflect the change to the way prescription drug benefits for Medicare-eligible retirees are structured.
-As of January 1, 2014, VEHI is providing these benefits under a Medicare Part D Employer Group Waiver Plan (EGWP) arrangement in coordination with Blue Cross Blue Shield of Vermont.
+As of January 1, 2014, VEHI[†] is providing these benefits under a Medicare Part D Employer Group Waiver Plan (EGWP) arrangement in coordination with Blue Cross Blue Shield of Vermont.
 The EGWP arrangement was first reflected in our June 30, 2013 valuation.
 Prior to the change to the EGWP arrangement, VSTRS was participating in the Retiree Drug Subsidy (RDS) program, in which the plan sponsor applies for a subsidy equal to 28% of gross Rx claims within certain parameters, typically representing subsidies equal to about 20% of gross Rx cost.
 Under the EGWP arrangement, the benefits available to participants do not materially change, but are provided through a plan which is directly contracted with Medicare and which receives several sources of subsidies.
 The three material subsidies are the Direct Subsidy to EGWP, Coverage Gap Discounts on brand drugs, and Federal Reinsurance.
-The total of these subsidies is expected to be of greater value than the RDS subsidies, typically as much as 25% to 30% of gross Rx cost.
+The total of these subsidies is expected to be of greater value than the RDS subsidies.